Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Introduction

-In this work, we tackle the legged robot locomotion issue in real-world scenarios with a significant level of uncertainty.
+In this work, we tackle the legged robot locomotion issue in real-world scenarios with significant uncertainty.
 The uncertainty can come from both the robot model and the environment.
 Since our proposed method is based on a force controller, it retains the advantage of robustness to uneven terrain.
 Thanks to MPC as our baseline controller, our framework can be extended to different locomotion gaits and trajectories without adjusting the controller parameters.
-Additionally, by incorporating the adaptive controller, our control system can handle significant model uncertainty.
-As a result, our approach enables legged robots to move across different terrains with unknown impact models.
+Moreover, in our control system, we effectively manage substantial model uncertainty by utilizing the adaptive controller.
+By implementing adaptive control, our framework evolves into a versatile solution for mitigating persistent disturbances across various operations and over time.
+Given the adaptive control's capability to address uncertainties continuously, it provides a practical approach for real-world applications in legged robot autonomy, such as rescue missions, inspections, and logistics.
+This ability to compensate for persistent disturbances in real-world scenarios eliminates the need for recalibration for various tasks, enabling a thorough online operation.
+As a result, this represents a key contribution to our work, offering a comprehensive approach for legged robot applications and facilitating movement across diverse terrains with unknown impact models.